 As part of that licensing, I am required to make very specific disclosures to, in essence, the world at large, including prospects, clients, regulators, and pretty much anyone else wanting to look at the disclosures.

-The disclosures happen by way of documents called Brochures.
+A big part of the disclosures happen by way of documents called Brochures.
 I use two separate Brochures for this purpose, as follows:

 This is the main document I must maintain with the State of California to maintain my certification as a financial planner; it focuses on my business, and how I help people improve their financial lives.